EmceeEscher/Robot-thermo-group/enph253/project_report/MECHANICAL.md

-Issues faced with the arm design included the difficulties of using PID control, in particular the integral partition, which would occasionally cause the arm to jolt suddenly and destroy its gears in early stages, halting development.
+Issues faced with the arm design included the difficulties of using PID control, in particular the integral partition, which would occasionally cause the arm to over-correct and destroy its gears in early stages, halting development.
 Future systems will be developed with better fail-safe apparatus.
-Additionally, as we saw with other teams arms, the second degree of freedom of our arm was completely inessential and so we learned to properly assess what a technological solution needs to be able to do without overcomplicating the design.
+Additionally, as we saw with other team's arms, the second degree of freedom of our arm was completely inessential and so we learned to properly assess what a technological solution needs to be able to do without overcomplicating the design.